fturriaf/RPNCalculator/README.md

-An extremely simple and lightweight RPN Calculator.
-Not scientific, a classic, simple calculator for those who love RPN behavior.
+An extremely simple and lightweight RPN calculator.
+It's not scientific but rather a classic, simple calculator for those who love RPN behavior.
-Few useful shorcuts:
+A few useful shortcuts:
-C = Clear all RPN Stack
+C = Clear all RPN stack
-S = Swap last two values in the RPN Stack
+S = Swap the last two values in the RPN stack
-D = Duplicate last value in the RPN Stack
+D = Duplicate the last value in the RPN stack
-I = 1/X the last value in the RPN Stack
+I = 1/X the last value in the RPN stack
-P or Backspace = delete last value in the RPN Stack Command-Z = Undo last operation
+P or Backspace = Delete the last value in the RPN stack Command-Z = Undo the last operation
--> = decrease decimal places in the whole RPN Stack
+-> = Decrease decimal places in the whole RPN stack
-<- = increase decimal places in the whole RPN Stack
+<- = Increase decimal places in the entire RPN stack

-Love to hear any feedback
+I would love to hear any feedback.

+You may test it quickly here https://rpn-calculator-chi.vercel.app/